Paramwas/pesaserve/README.md

 # PesaServe POS - AI-Powered Flutter Application 💼💡

-PesaServe POS is a Flutter-based Point of Sale (POS) application that uses AI to simplify digital transactions, inventory tracking, and sales management.
+PesaServe POS is a Flutter-based Point of Sale (POS) application that uses AI to simplify digital transactions(MPESA), inventory tracking, and sales management.
 The app supports seamless M-Pesa integration, making it ideal for businesses seeking efficient and intelligent sales solutions.

 ---